 The list goes on and on.
-As these abuses accumulate, one thing is inevitable: eventually, human behavioral data use will have to be regulated.
+As these abuses accumulate, one thing is inevitable: eventually, human behavioral data regulation will have to be forced.

 If this all sounds like the rantings of a data privacy zealot, you wouldn’t be far from the truth.
 But, ignoring the messenger for a moment, there are significant implications for everyone who invests in businesses whose livelihoods depend in one form or another on the monetization of human behavioral data.